Skip to main content

 Example Data File

 In this example, we'll create a single file that repeats on the User (one row per student).
-We'll assume the contact and demographic data has already been mapped, and we now need to map the student's first and second highschool, first and second college, and ACT score.
+We'll assume the contact and demographic data has already been mapped, and we now need to map the student's first and second high school, first and second college, and ACT scores.

 Mapping